seanchan123/chatapult/README.md

 ### Main Components

 - `services/frontend`: A Next.js application that serves as the user interface for Chatapult.
-- `services/api-gateway`: Routes incoming requests to the correct backend services.
 - `services/auth-service`: Handles authentication and authorization for the application.
 - `services/database-service`: Responsible for managing and interacting with the application's database.
 - `services/ai-inference-service`: Provides AI/ML capabilities by handling model inference and predictions.
-- `nginx`: Configured as a reverse proxy to handle traffic distribution among the microservices.
+- `kong`: Configured as a reverse proxy to handle traffic distribution among the microservices.
 - `shared`: Contains reusable utilities and constants that are shared across multiple services.
 - `scripts`: Shell scripts for automating build, deployment, and other tasks.
 - `docs`: Documentation for the application, including architectural overviews and API specifications.